dhcai21/VReassort/README.md

 `vreassort --input --input.csv --out result --thread 8`

 ## Input
-Please use the file `input.csv` to indicate the segment names and the paths to the segment sequences.
+Please modify the file `input.csv` to indicate the segment names and the paths to the segment sequences.
-> ⚠️ **Important:** Please ensure that the genome sequences are in the same order across segments in the FASTA file.

 `Example`